Nova Scotia Human Rights Commission (NSHRC) Statement on COVID-19 Pandemic

 Following the lead of the United Nations High Commissioner for Human Rights, the Nova Scotia Human Rights Commission (NSHRC) urges Nova Scotians to keep human rights principles under Nova Scotia Human Rights Act (Act), the Canadian Charter of Rights and Freedoms (Charter) and all Public Health direction at the centre of decision-making during the coronavirus (COVID-19) pandemic.

-Governments at all levels are now moving with exceptional speed to slow the spread of COVID-19.
-While Public Health officials are keeping us updated on the health risks surrounding this pandemic, we are asking that the private-sector organizations follow the public sector lead and recognize their human rights obligations and consider the potential disproportionate impacts of COVID-19 on the vulnerable groups they employ and/or serve.
+Governments at all levels have moved with exceptional speed to slow the spread of COVID-19.
+As the province takes steps to allow businesses to reopen under guidance from Public Health it is important that organizations recognize their human rights obligations and consider the potential disproportionate impacts of COVID-19 on the vulnerable groups they employ and/or serve.
 These vulnerable groups could include, people with disabilities, older people living alone or in institutions, and low-income communities who have unequal access to health care, childcare and/or are often underemployed.

 Now more than ever, people living in vulnerable circumstances need our support.
 We must ensure that we strike the appropriate balance between protecting public health and safety and respecting human rights.
 We must be fully mindful of how this crisis is amplifying the challenges and disadvantages faced by people living on the margins of society.

-This statement is to provide some basic human rights information to assist you in making decisions around providing services and employment planning such as, time off for employees to handle their own health related issues caused by the Covid-19 pandemic.
+This statement is to provide some basic human rights information to assist you in making decisions around providing services and employment planning such as, time off for employees to handle their own health related issues as well as care-giving responsibilities arising from the Covid-19 pandemic.
 The NSHRC would like to provide some basic information for employers and service providers so they can follow the directions of the Public Health officials, without fear of violating a person’s human rights.

 The NSHRC and relevant human rights laws recognize the importance of balancing people’s right to non-discrimination and civil liberties with public health and safety.
 We want Nova Scotians to assist one another in the best and safest way they can.